tiagosiebler/bybit-api/README.md

   // parseAPIRateLimits: true,

   /**
-   * Allows you to provide a custom "signMessage" function, e.g. to use node's much faster createHmac method *
+   * Allows you to provide a custom "signMessage" function,
+   * e.g. to use node crypto's much faster createHmac method *
    * Look at examples/fasterHmacSign.ts for a demonstration:
    */